vindarel/common-lisp-course-in-videos/README.md

 Here is some feedback from people who took the course:

+> [The employees that we train in Common Lisp] said they can understand you very well, and that your approach is gentle.
+>
+> **They said you do a better job of teaching than Peter Seibel**.

+ebbzry, CEO of VedaInc, August 2025 on Discord.
+O_o 🔥

+> Enjoyed it so much.
+Really did a good job dumbing it down specially on section 2: feels like I breezed over chapter 1 and 2 of PCL.
+His voice, a little mono though.
+I'd say that's my only criticism.

+Sir_ben, trainee of VedaInc, on Discord.

 > At lesson 5, so far, so good.
 It might be a little challenging to follow for someone who has never programmed before or used Emacs, but fortunately, that is not my situation.
 I saw some different perspectives on Lisp concepts that helped solidify certain things for me, so overall, it's been a good course so far.
 Looking forward to the CLOS module, and the extras, such as the web development tutorial link, were a welcome surprise to see here.

 Stephen, July 2025